Pittsburgh PA Risperdal Dangerous Drug Attorney

 Risperdal, manufactured and sold by the Johnson & Johnson subsidiary Ortho-McNeil-Janssen, and approved by the Food and Drug Administration in 2003, is a prescription medication that is used for a variety of conditions in a variety of people.
 The uses of Risperdal range from aiding behavioral issues in autistic children between the ages of five and sixteen, to treating Bipolar I Disorder in children ten and older, to treating teenagers and adults diagnosed with schizophrenia.

 When the Johnson & Johnson Ortho-McNeil-Janssen’s risperidone patent expired in 2004, Teva Pharmaceuticals began selling a generic equivalent.
 Regardless of the rhetoric on the drug’s label, researchers and technologists are astounded at how Risperdal reacts in a human’s body.
 Most medical experts agree that Risperdal blocks Type 2 dopamine receptors, as well as Type 2 serotonin receptors from the brain.
-Risperdal is ingested a variety ways including pill, disintegrating pills, and liquid.
+Risperdal has ingested a variety of ways including pills, disintegrating pills, and liquid.
 It can also be taken through injections in the muscle.

 Much debate is following Risperdal